adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 description: 'Follow me along as I explore two new features of TypeScript 4.1, template literal types and recursive conditional types.
 All this to create a typed version of a function that reads data from an API.'
 ---

 This post will explore my train of thought following a question about **how I would type an existing function**.
-The example code was not used in any production app, but it was a nice exercise in working with TypeScript while trying to solve this particular problem.
+This code was not used in any production app, but it was a good exercise in working with TypeScript while trying to solve this particular problem.

 We will go a bit deeper by using (recursive) conditional types, template literal types, index accessed types, and a suite of other helper types.
 Previous knowledge of [TypeScript](https://www.typescriptlang.org/) is required in order to be able to follow along.
 Knowing about these types beforehand will also help, but I’ll try to provide links and examples for further reading.

-So grab your preferred hot beverage and get ready for a post that goes towards the 'heavy to read' end of the spectrum.
+So grab your favorite hot beverage and get ready for a post that goes towards the 'heavy to read' end of the spectrum.
-Experimenting with the code as we go along is encouraged, for example on the [TypeScript playground](https://www.typescriptlang.org/play).
+Experimenting with the code as we go along is encouraged, for example in the [TypeScript playground](https://www.typescriptlang.org/play).
 There is also a link with the solution at the end.

 # The problem